Code of Ethics and Conduct.

 We encourage you to seek guidance regarding any ethical dilemma and to speak up about genuine concerns in relation to unethical and/or illegal business behaviour.

-Any colleague who suspects wrongdoing at work (including financial fraud, unethical business practices, illegal activities of any kind, dangers to workplace health and safety, the environment, or efforts to cover up any such activities in the workplace) should raise their concern.
-You may feel worried about raising such an issue, perhaps feeling that it is none of your business or that it’s only a suspicion.
+If you suspect wrongdoing at work (including financial fraud, unethical business practices, illegal activities of any kind, dangers to workplace health and safety, the environment, or efforts to cover up any such activities in the workplace) then please raise your concern.
+You may feel worried about saying something or feel that it is none of your business or that it’s only a suspicion.
 If in doubt, raise it.
-Although the vast majority of workers are honest and act reasonably, no organisation is immune to acts of dishonesty and other misconduct.

 The wrongdoing doesn’t have to affect you directly – it’s ok to speak up on behalf of somebody else.

-Colleagues can speak directly to their manager or any other senior manager or to any of the contacts given in the ITV Speaking Up policy.
-If you are uncomfortable using these routes, or where you believe that your concern has not been adequately addressed, please use the independent confidential Speaking Up Hotline.
-Full details are available on myITV.
+You can speak directly to your line manager, or somebody at Mammoth or any of the contacts given in the ITV Speaking Up document.
+If you are uncomfortable using these routes, or where you believe that your concern has not been adequately addressed, please use the independent confidential Speaking Up Hotline managed by Safecall (0800 915 1571 or go to safecall.co.uk/itv to file a report).

 16. Our dealings